TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

 A runTests.sh run
 =================

-Let's pick a runTests.sh example and have a closer look:
+Let's pick a :file:`runTests.sh` example and have a closer look:

 .. code-block:: shell